Current Students Portal

 These are just the common designation for a first-year law student, second-year law student, and third-year law student.

-No, currently our program is only offered as a three-year, full-time program.
+No, currently our program is only offered as a three-year, full-time program with no online options.

 No, you are welcome to major in anything you find interesting.
-The one thing you can do in undergrad that will help you in law school is to take a few writing intensive and research intensive courses.
+The one thing you can do in undergrad that will help you in law school is to take a few writing-intensive and/or research-intensive courses.

 The industry-standard exam is the Law School Admission Test (LSAT).
 It is administered by the Law School Admission Council (LSAC).
-ABE3 accepts both the LSAT and the GRE.
-GRE scores are not considered of an applicant has an LSAT score on file, additionally, GRE applicants are not considered for incoming merit-based scholarships.
+Blewett Law accepts both the LSAT and the GRE.
+GRE scores are not considered if an applicant has an LSAT score on file.

 For five years following your test date.